DrugLib.com — Drug Information Portal

 ADVERSE REACTIONS

-In the U.S. clinical trial population of 465 patients, the following adverse experiences were reported to occur in 1% or more of patients on therapy with omeprazole.
-Numbers in parentheses indicate percentages of the adverse experiences considered by investigators as possibly, probably or definitely related to the drug.
+In the U.S. clinical trial population of 465 patients, the adverse reactions summarized in Table 2 were reported to occur in 1% or more of patients on therapy with omeprazole.
+Numbers in parentheses indicate percentages of the adverse reactions considered by investigators as possibly, probably or definitely related to the drug.

 Headache 6.9 (2.4) 6.3 7.7 (2.6)